Step 1 of 6

 Program Goal/Overview: The mission of the Launch BTX Grant Program is to assist and support Brownsville, Texas, start-ups, or established businesses in the Aerospace, NewSpace, Urban Mobility and Technological industries through the research and development phases of their new or evolving products or product lines.
-Success comes from a collaboration with the Greater Brownsville Incentives Corporation (GBIC), business partners, and eligible grant applicants comprised of educational institutions.
+Success comes from a collaboration with the Greater Brownsville Incentives Corporation (GBIC), business partners, and eligible grant applicants comprised of institutions of higher education.

 About the Grant: The City of Brownsville, Texas, is quickly becoming a hub for companies with a mission to venture in or expand in the Aerospace, NewSpace, Urban Mobility and new Technological industries.

-How the Program Works: Launch BTX will provide grants to eligible public educational institutions to defray the costs associated with providing office and/or laboratory space, training by professors, student research, and internships/apprenticeships, testing equipment, and associated services that are meant to develop and launch new or evolving products.
+How the Program Works: Launch BTX will provide grants to institutions of higher education to defray the costs associated with providing office and/or laboratory space, training by professors, student research, and internships/apprenticeships, testing equipment, and associated services that are meant to develop and launch new or evolving products.
 Projects must have the ability to evolve from concepts to viable designs, based on science, to commercialize products that can ultimately be scaled.

 Eligibility: Start-ups, companies and businesses in the Aerospace, NewSpace, Urban Mobility and Technological industries must be developing or evolving a product or product line, be situated in Brownsville, or demonstrating relocation to Brownsville, Texas, and must meet the following criteria:

-Collaborate with an eligible public educational institution located in Cameron County (Universities, Community Colleges, Technical Colleges, State Colleges, and High Schools providing Career & Technical Education), to aid with providing office or laboratory space, training by professors that are collaborating with specialized industry professional(s), provide student research, training and internships/apprenticeships, testing equipment, development, materials, in the launching of new or evolving products.
+Collaborate with an institutions of higher education located in Cameron County (Universities, Community Colleges, Technical Colleges, State Colleges, and High Schools providing Career & Technical Education), to aid with providing office or laboratory space, training by professors that are collaborating with specialized industry professional(s), provide student research, training and internships/apprenticeships, testing equipment, development, materials, in the launching of new or evolving products.

 Disclose if any other local, state, or federal funds are being sought or awarded for the proposed plan/program.
 (This information will only be utilized to assist in finding other funding opportunities /sources for business partners where awarded funds, if any, can be leveraged.)

-Provide a signed Memorandum of Understanding (MOU) or similar Agreement or Contract between the start-up, business or company and the applicant / Public Educational Institution (University, Community College, Technical College, State College, and/or High School providing Career & Technical Education) outlining each entity’s role and responsibilities under the grant award.
+Provide a signed Memorandum of Understanding (MOU) or similar Agreement or Contract between the start-up, business or company and the applicant / institutions of higher education (University, Community College, Technical College, State College, and/or High School providing Career & Technical Education) outlining each entity’s role and responsibilities under the grant award.

 Include an itemized budget that identifies the use of funding.
 For example, course descriptions if requesting training, equipment costs and/or material costs, etc.

-Verify that the public educational institution submits a complete application through the GBIC website portal.
+Verify that the institution of higher education submits a complete application through the GBIC

 Project Duration: BTX Launch will be in effect until program allocated funds are depleted.